enriquedlh97/keyword_category_prediction_api/README.md

 ```
 After this you will see that the server is running at `http://127.0.0.1:8000`.
 To test the actual API there are two
 possibilities.
 The first one is to test it from the terminal.
 To do this just use the following command and substitute
-`string` after the `-d` flag for the actual text you want to predict categories.
+`string` after the `-d` flag for the actual text you want to predict categories for.
 ```bash
 $ curl -X 'POST' \
   'http://127.0.0.1:8000/predict' \